Ash talking about the Necronomicon – “I can’t fart without tripping over that thing and I fart a lot”

-Ash is clearly completely desensitised to absolutely everything and anything because he never once shows an ounce of emotion to the tidal wave of insanity that hits him this time around.
-Bruce Campbell himself has compared Ash to a war veteran with PTSD and you certainly get that impression as he constantly uses comedy as a way of shielding himself from facing reality but who can honestly blame the guy.
-I don’t know, I just think it would be cool if Ash would be serious for just a moment but I guess that’s just not what people want from the character.
-There is no doubt that it’s entertaining as hell and thankfully the comedy is at a surprisingly high level with some very funny moments throughout.
+Ash is clearly completely desensitised to absolutely everything and anything.
+He never once shows an ounce of emotion to the tidal wave of insanity that hits him.
+Bruce Campbell himself has compared Ash to a war veteran with PTSD and you certainly get that impression.
+He constantly uses comedy as a way of shielding himself from facing reality.
+Still, who can blame the guy?
+I just think it would be cool if Ash would be serious for just a moment.
+I guess that’s just not what people want from the character.
+There is no doubt that it’s entertaining as hell.
+Thankfully, the comedy is at a surprisingly high level with some very funny moments throughout.

-Gore hounds are in for a treat as there is simply no contest on which show was the goriest of 2016, the makeup effects team have really outdone themselves this time around.
+Gore hounds are in for a treat.
+There is simply no contest on which show was the goriest of 2016.
+The makeup effects team have really outdone themselves this time around.

 I really enjoyed the introduction of Ash’s father with Ash returning to his hometown.
-It was really interesting to see how the town had changed due to the events at the cabin 30 years prior.
-It was nice little throwback to the first movie with Brock (Ash’s dad) not forgiving Ash for killing his daughter Cheryl which we know obviously isn’t true.
+It was really interesting to see how the town had changed due to the events at the cabin.
+It was nice little throwback to the first movie with Brock (Ash’s dad) not forgiving Ash for killing his daughter Cheryl.
 Not just that but the interactions between Ash and Brock lead to some of the funniest moments in the season.

-I thought it was really awesome that they managed to have Cheryl come back as a Deadite with Ellen Sandweiss reprising her role!
+I thought it was really awesome that they managed to have Cheryl come back as a Deadite.
+Ellen Sandweiss even reprises her role!

-Everything happens at a lightning pace in this show with each episode only being around 25 minutes long it can be tough to keep up as you’re never given a moment to breathe which is a shame.
-I know some might disagree but I feel a few slower paced moments that focused on certain characters development would have been very welcome but that never happens.
-It’s just impossible to jam so much into such a short amount of time; I can only give credit to the writers for managing to write a pretty coherent story which couldn’t have been an easy task.
+Everything happens at a lightning pace in this show.
+Each episode is around 25 minutes long, it can be tough to keep up.
+You’re never given a moment to breathe, which is a shame.
+I know some might disagree but I feel a few slower paced moments that focused on certain characters development would have been very welcome.
+Unfortunately, that never happens.
+It’s just impossible to jam so much into such a short amount of time.
+I can only give credit to the writers for managing to write a pretty coherent story.
+It couldn’t have been an easy task.

 There are a couple of new character additions to the show which I don’t really have any complaints about.
 Chet played by Ted Raimi is definitely a highlight, having some really great moments with Ash.
 Even if I had issues with the finale, seeing him reprise his role as Henrietta from Evil Dead 2 was really cool.

-If it seems like I’m slightly down on the season then that’s due to the lacklustre finale which has left something of a bitter taste in my mouth.
-It has recently come to light that there was a massive difference in opinion creatively between show runner Craig DiGregorio and a producer (Rob Tapert) who owns a significant stake in the show.
-I’ll put a link which explains the whole thing but man oh man does it show.
-It feels extremely rushed and a complete tonal shift from what you would expect.
-I will mention that there is time travel involved that isn’t handled particularly delicately and kind of tears apart the entire franchise leaving a stupid amount of plot holes and errors.
-I hated the ending to be honest but I’ll have to see what happens in season 3 as it could still be recovered but it’s no easy task that’s for sure.
+If it seems like I’m slightly down on the season then that’s due to the lacklustre finale.
+It has left something of a bitter taste in my mouth.
+It has recently come to light that there was a massive difference in opinion creatively between show runner Craig DiGregorio and a producer (Rob Tapert).
+The latter owns a significant stake in the show.
+You can tell.
+The finale feels extremely rushed and a complete tonal shift from what you would expect.
+There is time travel involved that isn’t handled particularly delicately.
+It kind of tears apart the entire franchise leaving a stupid amount of plot holes and errors.
+If I’m being honest, I hated the ending.
+Still, I’ll have to see what happens in season 3.
+It could still be recovered but it’s no easy task, that’s for sure.

 I want season 3 to have more scares and to take it all just a little bit seriously.
 The stakes were set high in season 2 but it never felt like there was any chance of failure or loss.
 It all ends far too squeaky clean which is something that I really hope is changed drastically.
-You can have all the comedy with Ash doing crazy thing after crazy thing but a little bit of substance wouldn’t hurt.
+You can have all the comedy & craziness but a little bit of substance wouldn’t hurt.